-- Oliver Leaman (ed), Companion Encyclopedia of Middle Eastern and North African Film (Routledge, 2001).
+- Oliver Leaman, Companion Encyclopedia of Middle Eastern and North African Film (London/New York: Routledge, 2001).

-- Rasha Salti (ed), Insights into Syrian Cinema: essays and conversations with contemporary filmmakers (ArteEast, 2006).
+- Rasha Salti (ed.), Insights into Syrian Cinema: Essays and Conversations with Contemporary Filmmakers (New York: ArteEast, 2006)

-- Viola Shafik, Arab Cinema: History and Cultural Identity (American University in Cairo, 1998.
+- Viola Shafik, Arab Cinema: History and Cultural Identity (Cairo/New York: American University in Cairo Press, 1988).

-- Viola Shafik, Popular Egyptian Cinema: Gender, Class and Nation (American University in Cairo, 2007).
+- Viola Shafik, Popular Egyptian Cinema: Gender, Class, and Nation (Cairo/New York: American University in Cairo Press, 2007).